DMARC record setup guide

 p

-Policy for failed DMARC checks: none, quarantine, or reject.
+Policy for messages that fail DMARC checks: none, quarantine, or reject.

 p=reject